Skip to content

 How Much Protein Do You Need on a GLP-1?

-If you do one thing on a GLP-1 diet plan, make it this: prioritize protein every time you eat.
+If you focus on one thing, make it this: prioritize protein at every meal.
 Higher protein intake supports lean mass preservation and body composition, especially when paired with resistance training.
-The research is clear on this, and the numbers are higher than most people expect.
+The research is clear on this and the numbers are higher than most people expect.

-For most women on GLP-1 medications, aim for 1.6 to 2.2 grams of protein per kilogram of body weight daily.
+For most people on GLP-1 medications, a target of 1.6 to 2.2 grams of protein per kilogram of body weight daily is appropriate.
 During active weight loss, the ISSN recommends even higher intakes to maximize lean mass retention.
 In practical terms, that means at least 30 grams of protein per meal, because research shows it takes approximately that amount to meaningfully stimulate muscle protein synthesis.
 However, if your appetite is very low, even 20 to 25 grams per meal is a win.
 The key is consistency: hitting a meaningful protein target at each meal rather than trying to catch up at dinner.

 If you want to calculate your exact target based on your weight and goals, use our protein calculator for women.
 For a deeper look at why protein needs increase as we age and the research behind these ranges, read how much protein per day for women.